lab1092/blender-manual_ja/manual/composite_nodes/types/matte.rst

    Luminance Key node

-The :guilabel:`Luminance Key` node determines background objects from foreground objects by the difference in the luminance (brightness) levels.
+The *Luminance Key* node determines background objects from foreground objects by the difference in the luminance (brightness) levels.
 For example, this is useful when compositing stock footage of explosions (very bright) which are normally shot against a solid, dark background.

-There is one input to this node, the :guilabel:`Image` that is to be keyed.
+There is one input to this node, the *Image* that is to be keyed.

 Control this node using:

-- The :guilabel:`High` value selector determines the lowest values that are considered foreground. (which is supposed to be - relatively - light: from this value to 1.0).
+- The *High* value selector determines the lowest values that are considered foreground. (which is supposed to be - relatively - light: from this value to 1.0).
-- The :guilabel:`Low` value selector determines the hightes values that are considered to be background objects. (which is supposed to be - relatively - dark: from 0.0 to this value).
+- The *Low* value selector determines the hightes values that are considered to be background objects. (which is supposed to be - relatively - dark: from 0.0 to this value).

 It is possible to have a separation between the two values to allow for a gradient of transparency between foreground and background objects.

-The outputs of this node are the :guilabel:`Image` with an alpha channel adjusted for the keyed selection and a black and white :guilabel:`Matte` (i.e the alpha mask).
+The outputs of this node are the *Image* with an alpha channel adjusted for the keyed selection and a black and white *Matte* (i.e the alpha mask).

 Example